tensorflow/docs/site/en/install/source.md

 Please specify a list of comma-separated CUDA compute capabilities you want to build with.
-You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
+You can find compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
 Each capability can be specified as "x.y" or "compute_xy" to include both virtual and binary GPU code, or as "sm_xy" to only include the binary code.
 Please note that each additional compute capability significantly increases your build time and binary size, and that TensorFlow only supports compute capabilities >= 3.5 [Default is: 3.5,7.0]: 6.1